joes0451/ADev/ReadMe.txt

 Release notes:

-ADev-3.3.0:
-    New Clean option to safely delete module-level and project level 'build' directories.
-    Flutter Run and Attach have been fixed and improved.
-    New WebSocket code for Flutter debugger.
-    More use of SwingWorker and the progress bar for better output.
-    Other improvements.

 ADev-3.3.1:
     Removed the Gradle 'clean --stop' option as it wasn't working.
     Improved the running of commands in Linux.